 You can also customize how your Opportunities are grouped and sorted.
 For instance, you can group Opportunities by week, month, quarter, year or user.
 The Opportunities will be sorted into blue sub-tiles divided by the timeframe you specified.

-You can also sort by Close Date, Value, Confidence Level, or User.
+You can also sort by Close Date (Expected Close date field within an opportunity), Value, Confidence Level, or User.
 For a refresher on each of these terms, check out our explanation of Close Opportunities.

 As you scroll down your report, you can see the individual deal details on each Opportunity and the report provides links to jump to the actual Lead Page for more information.
 You can also customize the columns to see more or fewer details on the Opportunity view.
 For example, if it’s important to see a particular Custom Field, you can add that to the report.